isaidspaghetti/stream-hubspot-contacts/README.md

 ## Now for the Backend API

 Let's take a peek at how we handle the backend.
 When we use `npm start` from the terminal, `backend/package.json` runs `api.js`. `api.js` is set to allow Express to `.use` `backend/routes/index.js` on all requests.
 In other words: our request from the front end will get routed to `index.js`.
-(To learn more about how this works, take a peek at [this tutorial] (https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/routes)).
+(To learn more about how this works, take a peek at [this tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/routes)).

 ### Configure index.js